D-REX: Dialogue Relation Extraction with Explanations: Problem Formulation

 \section{Problem Formulation}

 We follow the problem formulation of \citeauthor{yu-etal-2020-dialogue}: let \( d = (s_1 : u_1, s_2 : u_2, \dots , s_n : u_n) \) be a dialogue where $s_i$ and $u_i$ denote the speaker ID and the utterance from the $i^{th}$ turn, respectively.
 Let $\mathcal{E}, \mathcal{R}$ be the set of all entities in the dialogue and the set of all possible relations between entities, respectively.
-Each dialogue is associated with $m$ relational triples \textless\(s,r,o\)\textgreater where $s,o\in\mathcal{E}$ are subject and object entities in the given dialogue and $r\in\mathcal{R}$ is a relation held between the $s$ and $o$.
+Each dialogue is associated with $m$ relational triples \textless\(s,r,o\)\textgreater\;where $s,o\in\mathcal{E}$ are subject and object entities in the given dialogue and $r\in\mathcal{R}$ is a relation held between the $s$ and $o$.
 Each relational triple may or may not be associated with a trigger $t$.
 It is important to note that there is no restriction on the number of relations held between an entity pair; however, there is at most one trigger associated with a relational triple.
-Our work considers an explanation to be good if it strongly indicates that a relation holds, and for this purpose we consider triggers to be short explanations.
+In this work, we consider an explanation to be of high quality if it strongly indicates that a relation holds, and for this purpose we consider triggers to be short explanations, though not always optimal in quality.